Dear newbie school parent,

 Even if yours comes with one of those rag-tag things where you are supposed to be notified (but never are!) if it turns up in lost property, you will want to have a spare.

 It might take a few days to locate the missing one and as most schools have a ‘no hat no play’ policy, you don’t want your child to have to spend their breaks sitting on a bench because they’re five years old and put their hat in the wrong backpack.
 Even if the class has a spare, there may be other kids asking to borrow it.

 Just get another hat.
 The second-hand clothing pool might be worth a look.

-2. Go Velcro shoes
+2. Go Velcro with the school shoes

 3. Choose coloured containers

 If you also have lunch box anxiety over which lunch box to buy and what to pack, I wrote this helpful post for you!

 The main thing I learnt as a mum of a little kindy kid though, is that they need to know what they can eat at which breaks throughout the school day.
 For this reason, containers in different colours are a great idea for the school’s youngest students.

 My son had a purple one for the fruit break (sometimes called ‘crunch and sip’), an orange one for recess food, and a blue sandwich container for lunch.
 Then I just shoved all three into one of those insulated lunch bags.

 Oh!
 And buy two of everything.
 Just like the hat, these will also go missing.
 Sorry to be the bearer of bad news!